marcoalopez/marcoalopez.github.io/personal_website.md

 ### **Under review**

 - **Lopez-Sanchez MA** and Padrón-Navarta JA (submitted in 2026/06).
-Recovering full crystallographic orientation in specimen coordinates from polarised μ-FTIR spectra.
-Preprint at https://doi.org/10.21203/rs.3.rs-10187075/v1
+Recovering full crystallographic orientation in specimen coordinates from polarised μ-FTIR spectra. **Accepted for publication in Contributions to Mineralogy and Petrology in August 2026.** Preprint at https://doi.org/10.21203/rs.3.rs-10187075/v1

 ### **Peer-reviewed publications**